burtonrj/CytoPy/README.md

-# CAPP: Cytometry Analysis Pipeline for Python
+# CytoPy: a cytometry analysis framework for Python
 ![Logo](./logo_sm.png)

 In recent years there has been an explosion in Cytometry data analysis tools in the open source scientific community.